manic-startup/chainforensics/README.md

 - Fork the repo, make your changes, and submit a pull request.
 - Follow basic code style: readable commits, meaningful PR descriptions.

 By contributing code, you agree that your contributions are licensed under the same license as this project (AGPL-3.0).
-Commercial licensing available separately—contact [your email] for details.
+Commercial licensing available separately—contact for details.

 Thank you for helping build this project!